Bedrock-OSS/bedrock-wiki/docs/contribute-how-to.md

 # About this Guide

-This guide will walk you trough the downloading and setup of the software you need to work on our wiki, the steps to clone this wiki, so you can edit it locally and how to create a `Pull Request` to add your changes to the wiki.
+This guild will walk you through how to get started editing the wiki.
+While it is possible to edit the wiki "in-place" on the github website, this guide will instead teach you the proper technique.
+This is a valuable and transferable skill, and will set you up for additional knowledge beyond just editing the wiki.

 This article will teach you how to use GitHub Desktop, the easiest way to manage your local Repositories.
 Its possible to do this without GitHub Desktop just by using Git, but this is more advanced than just using GitHub Desktop and we won't be covering this in this guide.